About-01.png

 headshot-placeholder-female.jpg

-Rosetta “Rosie” Brooks, Emerita
+Rosetta “Rosie” Brooks, Emerita, In Memory…

-Rosetta Brooks is a native Washingtonian and joined the St. Mark’s Dance Company in October 1964 performing in and around the Washington, DC area.
+Rosetta Brooks, a native Washingtonian joined the St. Mark’s Dance Company in October 1964 performing in and around the Washington, DC area.
 In 1999 she became the Artistic Director after the death of the Founder, Mary L. Craighill.
 Rosie has taught ballet with over twenty grants from the Capitol Hill Community Foundation where she received an achievement award for distinguished service in the community in 2009.
 She has choreographed for several productions, e.g., Oklahoma and Little Mermaid for the St. Mark’s Players.

 Rosie served as a dance consultant at the Suitland High School for the Arts, and as a guest instructor at the Jones & Haywood School of Dance.
 In addition, she taught for over 20 years at St. Peters on Capitol Hill and 10 years for the KIPP/DC Key Academy.